jjvanzon/Circular-Language-Spec/spec/introduction.md

 ### Conclusion

-Hopefully this introduced you to the basics of the Circle language.
+Hopefully this introduced you to the basics of the Encircle language.